mausLe/Socket-Frame-Transfer/README.md

 # Socket-Frame-Transfer
- Transfer Camera/Video frame from multiple Clinets to Server
+ Transfer Camera/Video frame from multiple Clients to Server